munificent/craftinginterpreters/book/types-of-values.md

 `and` and `or`.
 Since those need to short-circuit -- basically do a little control flow -- we aren't ready for them yet.

-Here's the new instructions for those operators:
+Here are the new instructions for those operators:

 ^code comparison-ops (1 before, 1 after)